 Start by adding one bag of tortilla chips in a baking tray layered with baking paper.
 Try to not leave any holes – the cheese might fall in and burn in the oven.

-I keep some extra cheese to add on top of the olives and peppers to lock them in and help the second layer stick batter.
-But this is only my philosophy, you can totally skip it.
+I keep some extra cheese to add on top of the olives and peppers to lock them in and help the second layer stick better.

 For a nice pop of colour, I recommend using green or red (or both) bell papers.
 Also, I find black olives better for this recipe.
 It’s not just for the sake of nice colours, but I find green olives too sour for this recipe (I tried it with green olives too).
 They’re delicious otherwise if you ask me.